oliserand/bioinf-env/README.md

 # bioinf-env
-My bioinformatics computer set up.
+Bioinformatics computer set up.
-Written on Ubuntu Trusty, but may extend to later distros (with some minor adjustments)
+Written for Ubuntu 16.04 LTS.
+May extend to later distros (with some minor adjustments)